Semi-parliamentary system: Rationale and proposals

-This form of Semi-Parliamentary government has also been further explored by Tarunabh Khaitan, who coined the phrase "Moderated Parliamentarism" to describe a form of Semi-parliamentarism with several distinctive features: mixed bicameralism, moderated (but distinct) electoral systems for each chamber, weighted multipartisanship, asynchronous electoral schedules, and deadlock resolution through conference committees.
+This form of semi-parliamentary government has also been further explored by others, including Tarunabh Khaitan, who coined the phrase "Moderated Parliamentarism" to describe a form of semi-parliamentarism with several distinctive features: mixed bicameralism, moderated (but distinct) electoral systems for each chamber, weighted multipartisanship, asynchronous electoral schedules, and deadlock resolution through conference committees.
+Ganghof's semi-parliamentary model has been highlighted as an alternative institutional solution to low-magnitude district proportional representation that may discourage unserious parties or candidates to run in the confidence chamber.